mysteryduck/github/README.md

 ## Prerequisites

-1. Create a GitHub account with your academic email address
+1. **First**, create a GitHub account with your academic email address
+2. Verify your account
-2. Go to https://education.github.com, click **Get benefits**, and follow the instructions
+3. Go to https://education.github.com, click **Students** or **Get benefits for students**, and follow the instructions

 ## Setup Git on RStudio